Frontman Matt Mucerino on Songwriting, Influences, and I Used To Be

 Joyce Manor, Adam Duritz of Counting Crows, and Frank Black of the Pixies are at the top of the list.
 And Billy Corgan’s there too.

-Lovely picks.
-‘Doolittle’ is such a great album.
-Knowing what you know now, do you have any advice for someone starting their music career?
+A mighty fine selection.
+Knowing what you know, do you have any advice for someone starting out in music?

 I’ve loved the questions.
 I came across you guys from your Present feature and dove into your stuff.
 Really cool vibe and aesthetic that doesn’t feel either overdone or basic.